5th Gen 4Runner Mods (Part 1)

 In the lighting department, we could also use some improvement.
 You can go with upgraded fog lights and a set of LED low beams and high beams.

 If you are looking to lift your 4Runner, do your research.
-You can easily spend upwards of $10k on Kings with Total Chaos long-travel so before you get there, browse through our lift and leveling kit guide and then our top 10 lift kit options.
+You can easily spend upwards of $10k for long travel or $20k for portal axles so before you get there, browse through our lift and leveling kit guide and then our top 10 lift kit options.
 If you are curious about wheel options and what the largest size tire you can run is, we also have complete guides on that as well.

 This post is about starting small and working our way up.